e1-m/dispytch/docs/docs/concepts/di.md

 ## 🔁 Alternative Syntax

 As an alternative for the `Annotated[T, Dependency(...)]` style, Dispytch lets you inject dependencies by assigning a `Dependency` instance directly as a default value for a handler parameter.
-Functionally the same—just a different flavor.

 > 📋 Note: This injection method **does not work** for the `Event` parameter.
 You must use explicit type hints for `Event` to enable proper injection.